Market News · 22 April 2026

 Rents are growing faster than prices

-There is a second leg to the investment case.
-Zoopla forecasts UK rents rising by around 3 percent in 2026, which means rental growth is currently outpacing capital growth at national level.
-For income-focused investors, that combination, flat-to-rising regional prices, faster-than-inflation rental growth, and quick lettings in undersupplied cities, is close to ideal.
-You are buying yield at sensible entry prices, with the price appreciation forecast to follow as rates ease.
+There is a second leg to the picture.
+Zoopla expects rental inflation of around 2 to 3 percent across the remainder of 2026, which means rental growth is currently running ahead of capital growth at national level.
+That combination, flat-to-rising regional prices alongside steady rental demand in undersupplied cities, points to markets where buyer and tenant interest is holding up at sensible entry prices.

 Reading the index like an investor